 Dr. Chris Moberg is an expert on logistics and supply chain management, a passion he discovered early on in college.
 He believes supply chain management is a hidden part of marketing, and is working to increase awareness of the profession through networking, teaching, developing certificate programs, webinars and books.

-Moberg feels as though this is a poorly understood area, and works to show others the opportunities of such a career.
+Moberg said this is a poorly understood area, and works to show others the opportunities of such a career.
 He cites:

 - 100,000 currently unfilled logistics jobs in the United States.

 - A 20 percent growth rate in logistics jobs in the U.S. over the next 20 years.

 - Logistics such as transportation, warehousing, inventory management, etc., make up $1.4 trillion in the U.S. economy, which is equivalent to 8-10 percent of the nation’s economy.